Teriks/giftoa/README.md

 Note that `--version-sort` is specific to GNU sort.

 The above command emulates how passing a directory to `-i` behaves for the most part.

+giftoa will not accept non JPEG file paths from STDIN, it will produce an error when a non JPEG is detected.

 ## Frame Delay / FPS